MuertoGB/MacEfiToolkit/MANUAL.md

 The application will automatically enforce the required length of the serial number, allowing for either 11 or 12 characters.
 It will also provide validation to ensure that only valid characters are entered.
 This helps to ensure that the serial number input meets the necessary criteria and maintains the expected format.

-The editor will automatically verify and mask the Fsys Store CRC32 after the serial number patching is complete.
+The patcher will automatically verify and mask the Fsys Store CRC32 after the serial number patching is complete.

 ---